laxmananand/zoqq_depl/docs/api-reference/payout.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint partially updates a beneficiary's information.
-Only include fields that need to be updated, following the same validation schema as beneficiary creation.</p>
+    <p>TThis endpoint allows partial updates to an existing beneficiary's information.
+You only need to include the fields you want to change, such as name, bank details, or address.
+The updates are validated using the same schema as beneficiary creation, ensuring they meet the requirements for the relevant transfer corridor.
+Unspecified fields remain unchanged.</p>

     <h3>Request Headers</h3>